d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 need to sample new configurations to be trained and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
 Once a configuration is marked for execution, we will refer to it as a **trial**.
-Second, they need to schedule trials, which means deciding when to stop, pause or resume them.
+Second, they need to schedule trials, which means deciding for how long to run them, or when to stop, pause or resume them.
 We map these to two classes, `Searcher` and `Scheduler`.

 ### Searcher